-Many popular varieties of cannabis have been grown from the genetics of Colombian Gold.
-Skunk #1, for example, is a cross between Arghani, Acapulco Gold, and Colmbian Gold.
+Many popular varieties of cannabis grow from the genetics of Colombian Gold.
+Skunk #1, for example, is a cross between Arghani, Acapulco Gold, and Colombian Gold.
 And this reliable parent creates beautiful, skunky progeny that are the cornerstone of many hybrid cultivars today.

 Landraces Disappear From Their Point of Origin

-Other landraces have been bred out of existence.
-While their genetics are dispersed throughout the cannabis family tree, the originals are gone.
+You can also breed landraces out of existence.
+While their genetics disperse throughout the cannabis family tree, the originals are gone.
 Part of the reason is due to the change of climate.
 For example, a landrace variety taken from the Kush mountain range to the south of California is not going to respond to the environments in the same way.
 As a result, the cultivars deviate from their original genetics.
 Over time, the plant taken from the mountains is no longer the same variety of cannabis simply due to its evolution.

 Sadly, however, landrace cultivars also seem to be disappearing at their point of origin.
 As ‘seed hunters’ have scoured the globe, they’ve also bred the landrace varieties with their own seeds.
-Whether on purpose or by accident, once an outside set of genetics is introduced in an area where a landrace exists, the landrace will inevitably be genetically altered by the newcomer and disappear.
+Whether on purpose or by accident, once you introduce an outside set of genetics to an area where a landrace exists, the landrace will inevitably alter genetically because of the newcomer.
+It will also disappear.

 All of us have a couple old school strains that are our favorite.
 Just the mention of the name brings back memories of youth, new love, and carefree summer nights.
 But, do you know the genetic history of these old school strains?
 It is definitely worth a little research.
 Can you still find it anywhere?